blk14/Hit-the-road/README.md

 A mini google maps implementation

-This application has the purpose to give the answer for 5 tasks which are frequently encountered in a applications like google maps or waze.
+This application has the purpose to give the answer for 5 tasks which are frequently encountered in applications like google maps or waze.
 Based on some input data such as:
  1. a list of cities
  2. the roads between them (source - destination).
 The roads are unidirectional and the distance is 1 unity by default
  3. a list of cities with gas station